ManhTrinhNguyen/Linux-OS/README.md

   - We can add the location to the PATH only for our user :
     - In .bashrc : add PATH=$PATH:<location of the excutable file>
       - $PATH: get all Refernces PATH of all user from the system
       - :<location> : append to location I want to execute

+    - Purpose of PATH is instead of me having to provide the full the absolute location .
+I just need to provide the specific location in wherever in the file
 ```